Greg-Lim/Greg-Lim/README.md

 ### ✨ I'm Intrested in
-- Cybersecurity
-- Computer Network
+- Algorithm design and implementation

 ### 🎯 I Want To